alexpy11/robokids-il/Lake/readme.md

 - Run one instance of the 'lake.py' server.
 Multiple fish might connect to the server

 - One time tasks for each student:
-  - Make their own copy of the template 'stupidFish.py'
+  - Make your own copy of the template 'stupidFish.py'
   - Modify the fish name.
   - If the fish runs on a different computer, modify the IP to be that of the computer running lake.py.
 - Meeting the challanges: